Nature Menu

 The diminutive coal tit (often found in conifers) produces a similar song to the great tit, though with an emphasis on the second note - "too-TWEE too-TWEE too-TWEE" - while the mating song of the blue tit (another cold weather stalwart) is a soft repeated note - very common this month.

-Somewhat similar to, though a lot more forceful than, the blue tit song is a trill made by nuthatches, woodland birds who have a whole range of other calls which are essentially the same song slowed down - either to a measured run of notes, or as a penetrating and slow "wee wee wee" (the bird has to stop and tilt its head back to do this).
+Somewhat similar to, though a lot more forceful than, the blue tit song is a trill made by nuthatches, woodland birds who have a whole range of other calls which are essentially the same song slowed down - either to a measured run of notes, or as a penetrating and slow "wee wee wee".
 They also produce a repetitive "de-dit de-dit" or "wit wit-wit" riff.
-All of these can be heard throughout the month, but increasingly so towards its end, when nuthatches become one of the most noticeable birds in their habitat.
+All of these can be heard throughout the month, but increasingly so towards its end, when nuthatches become one of the most noticeable woodland birds.

-You may also hear the less common mistle thrush, which produces a kind of clipped blackbird song with often-repeated phrases of just four or five notes, and which always sounds as if it is a long way away even when it is not.
+You may also hear the a mistle thrush, which produces a kind of clipped blackbird song with often-repeated phrases of just four or five notes, and which always sounds as if it is a long way away even when it is not.
+Once much rarer than song thrushes, in recent years they seem to be catching up a bit.

-Another March birdsong is the cascading riff of the chaffinch, though they are sadly becoming very localised in the south east - that is, present in some places and absent in others.
+Another March birdsong is the cascading riff of the chaffinch, though this is another common bird that has seen a noticeable decline in numbers.
+They can be quite localised in the south east - that is, present in some places and absent in others - but you can probably hear one or two a day if you listen carefully.
 They are still gearing up for their mating season and are more frequently heard in warmer weather and towards the end of the month.

-Not often noticed, but heard near houses and sometimes in more rural areas, are dunnocks, whose song is like a squeaky supermarket trolley wheel and who are often visually confused with sparrows due to their dull brown plumage.
+Not often noticed, but heard near houses and sometimes in more rural areas, are dunnocks, whose song has been likened to squeaky supermarket trolley wheel and who are often visually confused with sparrows due to their dull brown plumage.
 They are arguably a bit more vocal in March than are in February - but less noticed given the bigger variety of birdsong this month.

-The same could definitely not be said of the trilling riff of a wren, which is astonishingly loud given that it comes from such a tiny bird.
+The same is definitely not true of the trilling riff of a wren, which is astonishingly loud given that it comes from such a tiny bird.
 They can make this sound at any time of the year, but in the second half of March it reaches its greatest intensity, with some birds making a whole series of trills in a row.

 All of this is still part of the competition for territory and mates, but things are beginning to settle down for the native species in March, with attention turning to nests and young.
 Blackbirds should be laying their eggs during the month, and the same is true of song thrushes.
 Nuthatches, robins, great tits and dunnocks follow in April, blue tits any time from April to early May, and chaffinches in late April or early May.

-Other birds that you may hear in March include the nasal "squeezh" and trilling sounds of the greenfinch, heard throughout the month.
-Once a farmland bird, these days they are almost exclusively found near human habitation, and sadly are getting quite rare there: you typically only hear one or two a day.
+Other birds that you may hear in March include the nasal "squeezh" and trilling sounds of the greenfinch.
+Once a farmland bird, these days they are almost exclusively found near human habitation, but sadly are getting quite rare there too: you typically only hear one or two a day.
 They are at least fairly easy to see, as they tend to perch on the top of trees or bushes.

 Sparrows also live communally and can be heard cheeping from inside a bush, almost always near human habitation.
 But again the source of the noise can turn out to be just one male.